|Nutritional Guidelines (per serving)|

 Remove half the pastry from refrigerator.
 Using a rolling pin, roll out on a flour-dusted countertop until the pastry is fairly thin (or the thickness you prefer).

-Use an overturned dessert bowl, ramekin, or wide-mouthed glass to cut circles out of the dough (I use a ramekin that is 4 inches/10 cm wide).
+Use an overturned dessert bowl, ramekin, or wide-mouthed glass to cut circles out of the dough (We use a ramekin that is 4 inches/10 cm wide).

 Place a little filling in the middle, then fold the dough over to create half-moon shaped pastries.
 Gently press the edges together.